icp4a/automation-decision-services-samples/practice/DecisionModeling/step5/description.md

 #### Lessons learned

-It is possible to express sophisticated decision models in Automation Decision Services with primitive types alone.
+It is possible to express sophisticated decision models in Decision Intelligence with primitive types alone.
 So far, the main reason for using composite types is to regroup nodes with the same predecessors and successors.
 Hence, those composite types are not defined before you